fbpx

 I was really fussy on how I built up the track lists for each record.
 The thing is with an EP is that it’s a decent amount of time, a good half an hour; I try to stretch them out into a little story.
 Also I find that some of the music sent to me is so good that I struggle to fit all the tracks on.

-Takura gave me 50 tracks, not even one of them was average, I actually like all of them, and so next year I definitely want to do an album with him.
-I’ve never met him and he’s never been outside of Japan.
+Takura gave me 50 tracks, not even one of them was average, I liked them all, so next year I want to do an album with him.
+I’ve never met him in person and he’s never travelled outside of Japan.
 Hopefully we’ll meet in person in 2015.
-I want to do an album with OL too; he’s got so much great material.
+I want to do an album with Russian producer OL too; he’s got so much great material.

 What’s the deal with R&S?
-Are they solely distributors?
-Obviously you get their experience in dealing with the manufacturing, productions, mastering etc. of the record.
-How much experience do you have doing that?
+Since they are so established, I assume they help you with the manufacturing, production, mastering and distribution of the record.
+How much experience do you have doing this?

-Well that was one of the reasons why I immediately said yes to the prospect of having a label with R&S. It’s pretty rare to be asked if you want to run a label for them, and you have their ‘machine’ already in place, deals with manufacture, distribution and so forth.
+Well that was one of the reasons why I immediately said yes to the prospect of having a label with R&S. It’s pretty rare to be asked if you want to run a sub-label for them, and you have their ‘machine’ already in place, deals with pressing plants, distributors and so forth.

 Yeah it’s kinda like that.
-I think it’s maybe even better being part of R&S because they’ve got 30 years of experience, they operate Apollo Records as well, and so many legendary records and stories to tell.
+I think it’s maybe even better being part of R&S because they’ve got 30 years of experience and they operate Apollo who release Aphex Twin’s ‘Selected Ambient Works Vol 1’, so they have many legendary records and stories to tell.